Avid Technology

-Avid Technology, Inc. is a global technology company headquartered in Burlington, Massachusetts, and was founded in August 1987 by Bill Warner.
-It develops software, SaaS, and hardware products used in media and entertainment.
+Avid Technology, Inc. is a global technology company whose products are mainly used in the media and entertainment industry.
+Founded in 1987, it is headquartered in Burlington, Massachusetts, and develops software, SaaS, and hardware products.

 History

-Avid was founded by Bill Warner, a former marketing manager from Apollo Computer.
+Avid was founded in August 1987 by Bill Warner, a former marketing manager from Apollo Computer.

 A prototype of their first non-linear editing system, the Avid/1 Media Composer, was shown at the National Association of Broadcasters (NAB) convention in April 1988.
 The Avid/1 was based on an Apple Macintosh II computer, with special hardware and software of Avid's design installed.

 The Avid/1 was "the biggest shake-up in editing since Melies played with time and sequences in the early 1900s".

 By the early 1990s, Avid products began to replace such tools as the Moviola, Steenbeck, and KEM flatbed editors, allowing editors to handle their film creations with greater ease.
 The first feature film edited using the Avid was Let's Kill All the Lawyers in 1992, directed by Ron Senkowski.
 The film was edited at a 30fps NTSC rate, then used Avid MediaMatch to generate a negative cutlist from the EDL.
 The first feature film edited natively at 24fps with what was to become the Avid Film Composer was Emerson Park.
 The first studio film to be edited at 24fps was Lost in Yonkers, directed by Martha Coolidge.

 By 1994 only three feature films used the new digital editing system.
 By 1995 dozens had switched to Avid, and it signaled the beginning of the end of cutting celluloid.
 In 1996 Walter Murch accepted the Academy Award for editing The English Patient (which also won best picture), which he cut on the Avid.
 This was the first Editing Oscar awarded to a digitally edited film (although the final print was still created with traditional negative cutting).